FlyingSaturn/FlyingSaturn/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on... in the oblivion obviously, since I'm a student.
+- 🔭 I’m currently working on a lot of stuff.
-- 🌱 I’m currently learning...
-JS and Python.
-Will try to learn Haskell sometime in the future.
+- 🌱 I’m currently learning Python.
+It's an extremely powerful language.
-- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Just have a chat with me @ u/lonelyroom-eklaghor
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
 <!--
 **FlyingSaturn/FlyingSaturn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.